Speed of sound peak in two-color dense QCD: confronting effective models with lattice data

-We apply the MSS to the NJL model with diquark interactions as an effective model for QC$_2$D. Our results demonstrate that by properly separating vacuum and medium effects, we can accurately describe the sound speed.
-As a consequence of this approach, the MSS-modified NJL model successfully reproduces the observed peak in the sound velocity, aligning with the lattice results. {}Furthermore, our findings indicate a clear increase in the diquark gap $\Delta$ with increasing chemical potential, consistent with perturbative QCD predictions at high densities~\cite{Fukushima:2024gmp}.
+We apply the MSS to the NJL model with diquark interactions as an effective description of QC$_2$D. By consistently separating vacuum and medium effects, this framework allows for an accurate description of the speed of sound.
+Within the MSS-modified NJL model, we successfully reproduce the characteristic peak observed in the sound speed, in agreement with lattice results.
+In addition, we find that the diquark gap $\Delta$ increases monotonically with the chemical potential, consistently approaching the behavior predicted by perturbative QCD at high densities~\cite{Fukushima:2024gmp}.

 The remainder of this paper is organized as follows.
-In Sec.~\ref{sec2}, we introduce the model studied in this work.
-In Sec.~\ref{regularization}, we introduce and discuss our regularization scheme.
-In Sec.~\ref{sec3}, we present our main numerical results. {}Finally, our conclusions and final remarks are presented in Sec.~\ref{conclusions}.
-An Appendix is included, where we show the more technical details of the calculations.
+In Sec.~\ref{sec2}, we introduce the model considered in this work.
+The regularization scheme is introduced and discussed in Sec.~\ref{regularization}.
+The main numerical results are presented in Sec.~\ref{sec3}, while Sec.~\ref{conclusions} is devoted to the conclusions and final remarks.
+An Appendix containing further technical details of the calculation is also included.